optframe/pyoptframe/README.md

 !update-alternatives --install /usr/bin/x86_64-linux-gnu-gcc gcc /usr/bin/gcc-10 10
 ```

 ## Tutorials

-Please read the official tutorials for OptFrame C++: https://optframe.readthedocs.io/

-Tutorials specific for OptFrame Python is coming!
+### Demos

+Documentation and Tutorials: see [PyOptFrame Quickstart](https://pyoptframe.readthedocs.io/en/latest/quickstart.html)

+Please see the demos on demo/ folder.

+We also include some jupyter notebooks for playing.

-### Example with 0-1 Knapsack Problem
+### Example with 0-1 Knapsack Problem (tests)

-Please see file `tests/test_engine_kp.py` for an example with 0-1 Knapsack Problem.
+Also see file `tests/test_engine_kp.py` for an example with 0-1 Knapsack Problem,
+used on internal tests.

+### More tutorials

+Please read the official tutorials for OptFrame C++,
+as they may give ideas for python too: https://optframe.readthedocs.io/

+Also see the Examples and demo folders on C++ project: [github.com/optframe/optframe](https://github.com/optframe/optframe).

-## Technical discussions
+## Technical discussions and Roadmap
 ### C++ Standard and Compiler Support

 We love Concepts and Optionals, so we require `C++20` as default.